 Machine Learning

-1. Scope: Machine learning is a specialized area within artificial intelligence dedicated to developing models that derive insights and make forecasts based on data, without the need for explicit programming.
+1. Scope: Machine learning is a specialized area within artificial intelligence dedicated to developing models that derive insights and make forecasts based on data without explicit programming.

 2. Goal: The primary goal of machine learning is to build models that can automatically learn patterns and make predictions based on data.
 It is often used for predictive analytics and automation.